LibraryCarpentry/librarycarpentry.github.io/pages/about.md

 To maintain the quality of Library Carpentry workshops, at least one of the Instructors teaching must be a Carpentries-certified instructor.
 For more about Carpentries instructors, see the [Carpentries section on instructors](https://carpentries.org/community/#instructors).

 ### What is a lesson?
 A Library Carpentry lesson is a set of training materials that can be used to run hands-on training or as self-directed learning.
-Each lesson comprises 3-4 sections, is interactive, works across Windows, Mac OS X, and Linux operating systems (with all setup instructions included) and has a combination of follow-the-leader sections and exercises that map to library practices and workflows.
+Each lesson comprises several episodes, is interactive, works across Windows, macOS, and Linux operating systems (with all setup instructions included) and has a combination of follow-the-leader sections and exercises that map to library practices and workflows.
 Lessons introduce software and data concepts relevant to people working in library- and information-related roles and are based on open source software.
 Data used in exercises is library-related, e.g. bibliographic data.

 ### Who is an instructor?
 >Official Library Carpentry workshops must have at least one certified instructor present running the workshops.
 To be a Library Carpentry instructor, and instructor for other Carpentries lesson organizations, you must undertake and complete [The Carpentries Instructor Training](http://carpentries.github.io/instructor-training/).
 Instructors must be prepared to observe The Carpentries [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) in workshops.
 Library Carpentry lesson materials are freely available under a permissive open license and available for the wider community to use for Library Carpentry-based workshops.